-Select the squash\ctrl and turn off its Motion Path.
+Select the squash_ctrl and turn off its Motion Path.
 Go to the first bounce and move back one frame.
-Select the squash\ctrl handle and stretch out the ball a bit.
+Select the squash ctrl handle and stretch out the ball a bit.
 Set a Keyframe using the K key.
 Now go to the bounce frame and move the handle down to create squash.
 Set another key.
-Go two frames forward and stretch the ball out again.
+Go one frame forward and stretch the ball until it is round.
 Set another key.
 Repeat for all the bounces.

-Now go to the peaks of the bounces and add in a bit more stretching.
-Set keyframes.
 When you are finished, scrub and playback the motion to preview the results.
-Make sure the ⊕ Real Time Toggle is On in the Timeline to properly evaluate the motion.
+Make sure the peaks of the bounces are stretched out.
+Make sure the (+) Real Time Toggle is On in the Timeline to properly evaluate the motion.